 1. Use a test kit from either the Hach Company or the LaMotte Company.

 2. Use the nomogram below (pH and bicarbonate alkalinity measurements are required.
 Fig. 1).

 3. Follow this link to determine your CO2 level: ww.fishfriend.com/aquarium_co2_calculator.html

 Procedure for aeration for CO2 removal

-The noise is caused by the location of the drain saddle with an Air-Gap Faucet.
+The noise is caused by the location of the drain saddle with an air-gap faucet.

-For example, the Filmtec 75GPD membrane that is so popular is rated 75GPD at 50psi.
-When we test it at the industry standard of 60 psi, the rating is 90GPD.
-The production rate of RO membranes is directly proportional to the applied pressure, thus the rating difference; this is why we sell our membranes and systems as 90 GPD (at 60 psi and 77F).
+For example, the popular Filmtec 75GPD membrane is rated 75 GPD at 50psi.
+When we test it at the industry standard of 60 psi, the rating is 90 GPD.
+The production rate of RO membranes is directly proportional to the applied pressure, which explains the rating difference.
+It is for this reason that we sell our membranes and systems as 90 GPD (at 60 psi and 77 F).

 Here is a listing of Nominal Rejection Characteristics of a (TFC) Membrane:

 Why is a difference of one to two percent so important?
 A two percent increase in rejection can double the life of your DI cartridge, which will save you a lot of money.
 This is why our hand selection and proprietary testing is worth the extra cost.